 Hand Turkey Activity Tips

-Try markers, finger paints, or watercolors.
+Color the turkey handprint with markers, finger paints, or watercolors.
 You may want to print the template on heavier card stock.
 Some printers allow you to print on watercolor or other specialty paper, but check your device to be sure.